Kirikou and the Sorceress: Screenplay

 Michel Ocelot wrote the screenplay, although it was loosely inspired by African folktales.
 He found the initial idea in a collection of popular traditional stories from West Africa, compiled by Equilbecq, an administrator from the French Colonies, in 1912.
 In one of the tales, a child speaks while still inside his mother's belly and demands to be born; she responds calmly, and the child is then born by himself and, afterwards, washes himself, and immediately goes to confront a sorceress who threatens the village.
 This prodigious child who inspired Kirikou is Izé Gani, made famous by the version given by Boubou Hama.
 Michel Ocelot retained the beginning of the tale largely untouched, but made many modifications to the rest of the story, so that the final screenplay was largely his own, if influenced, invention.
 In the original tale, the child had just as many powers as the sorceress, whom he ultimately killed outright; additionally, here was no further mention of his mother after his birth.
 In the animated film, however, Kirikou questions more and heals the sorceress instead of killing her; the sorceress was described as very powerful (she was said to have devoured all of the warriors of the village and dried up their single spring), and Kirikou's mother retained a role after the hero's birth.
-Some narrative techniques, however, that Ocelot borrow devices from Western tales, including the aggression of Karaba by men and the thorn that gives her magical powers form another unique element of the film's screenplay; likewise, the singular kiss that transformed Kirikou into an adult at the end of the story, whiOcelot borrowed from narrative techniques in Western tales.
+Some narrative techniques, however, that Ocelot borrow devices from Western tales, including the aggression of Karaba by men and the thorn that gives her magical powers form another unique element of the film's screenplay; likewise, the singular kiss that transformed Kirikou into an adult at the end of the story, which Ocelot borrowed from narrative techniques in Western tales.
 The names "Kirikou" and "Karaba" are also Ocelot's inventions and do not have any particular meaning; however, the name Karaba can be related to the fairy Carabosse.
 Ocelot insists that Kirikou, unlike the sorceress, has no special powers or magical talisman.
 The story is established in a week, followed by many rereadings.